 I nurture a particular dream.
 When I turn 90 on Christmas Day 2037, my daughter Suzy will have her sixtieth birthday a month later and my grandson will have just turned 30 years old.
 Knowing Suzy, she will undoubtedly have a huge party to celebrate and I want to be there strutting my stuff on the dance floor with Patrick!

 I do realise that this vision depends on a certain amount of chance, but I also accept that much of my health and fitness is in my own hands.
-So when I say "I wish you a very happy and healthy 2017" I also wish you the courage and determination to take responsibility for your own health if you need to address either your weight, your diet, your fitness levels or your alcohol consumption.
+So when I say "I wish you a very happy and healthy year ahead" I also wish you the courage and determination to take responsibility for your own health if you need to address either your weight, your diet, your fitness levels or your alcohol consumption.

 For more information on Cancer Research UK's 'Right Now' Campaign visit cruk.org.